-Metal Hawk has an Earn-In and Joint Venture Agreement with Western Areas Limited (ASX: WSA, "Western Areas") on three of its projects and an Earn-In Agreement with Chalice Mining Limited (ASX: CHN, or "Chalice") on the Viking Gold Project.
+The Company has strategic partnerships with Western Areas Limited (ASX: WSA, "Western Areas") and Chalice Mining Limited (ASX:CHN, or "Chalice") on four of its projects.

-The Kanowna East, Emu Lake and Fraser South Projects are subject to a Joint Venture (JV) earn-in agreement whereby Western Areas will spend \$7 million over five years to earn a 75% interest in each project (WSA JV).
-Stage 1 involves \$3 million expenditure over three years to earn a 51% interest, while Stage 2 involves a further \$4 million expenditure over two years for a total 75% interest.
+The Kanowna East, Emu Lake and Fraser South Projects are the subject of a Joint Venture (JV) earn-in agreement whereby Western Areas will spend \$7,000,000 over five years to earn 75% interest in the Emu Lake, Kanowna East and Fraser South Projects (WSA JV).
+Stage 1 includes \$3,000,000 expenditure over three years to earn 51% interest, while Stage 2 involves a further \$4,000,000 expenditure over two years for total 75% interest.
 Metal Hawk is free-carried to decision to mine and retains the gold rights to Kanowna East and Emu Lake.